cookiejar/cookietemple/docs/adding_new_templates.rst

    Our shiny new CliBrainfuckLinter is now ready for action!

+6. | Now it´s time to add some tests for our new template

+   It´s important to add tests for the new template to COOKIETEMPLE, at least you should test the creation and linting of the new template, besides any special code that comes with the new template.
+   The tests are located inside the :code:`tests` directory.
+They are further separated into the core commands of COOKIETEMPLE where you should add at least some tests to :code:`tests/create` and :code:`tests/lint`.
+Especially if you developed a template for a new domain, make sure to add the new :code:`Linter` and/or :code:`Creator`.
+Please note, that you have to name your test files and functions like
+   :code:`test_*` otherwise they won´t be recognized by :code:`pytest`.

+   You can run the tests using the :code:`tox` command.
+Make sure you run this command inside the directory where the :code:`tox.ini` file is.
+   An important note when using :code:`tox`: Tox is designed to run inside :code:`virtualenv` and not with :code:`conda`.
+Depending on your OS, your python version or your environment you may run into an :code:`InterpreterNotFound-Exception`.
+To fix this, you may have to change :code:`envlist = py37, py38, flake8` to :code:`envlist = python3.7, python3.8, flake8`.

+   Another more simple option is to run :code:`pytest relative/path/to/tests` to run all tests or :code:`pytest relative/path/to/tests/my/test` to run just a subset of the tests.

-6. | The only things that is left to do now is to add a new Github Actions workflow for our template.
+7. | The only things that is left to do now is to add a new Github Actions workflow for our template.
 Let's go one level up in the folder tree and create :code:`.github/workflows/create_cli_brainfuck.yml`.
    | We want to ensure that if we change something in our template, that it still builds!

 .. figure:: images/adding_templates_step_6.png